Skip to primary navigation Skip to content Skip to footer

 Does the river ever close due to high water levels?

 Your safety is our top priority.
 As the river levels fluctuate strict guidelines are followed and dictate our rafting availability.
-If the water level rises past our safety pints we will not run sertain sections of the river and your trip may be modified.
-Early season is common due to spring run off.
-If a trip is cancelled by us a full refund will be provided.
+If the water level rises past our safety points we will not run certain sections of the river and your trip may be modified.
+We do have a period we stay blocked until the mountain snow has melted in early to mid June (but fluctuates with each season).If a trip is cancelled by us a full refund will be provided.

 Will the boat flip or I fall out?

 Although we can not promise that a flip or swim will not happen it is a rare occurrence.
 Our Guides take every measure to provide you with a safe yet enjoyable trip.
-It is importannt to listen to and follow your guides instruction.
+It is important to listen to and follow your guides instruction.

 What does it mean when you say class 1-4 rapids?